Power of masking methods for adaptive testing in a multivariate normal means problem: Comparing the asymptotic powers of the three methods

 \begin{remark}[Power of BONuS] In contrast to Split BH, the asymptotic power of BONuS increases monotonically as $\pi_\aug$ increases from 0 to 1 (Figure~\ref{fig:point-mass-prior-theorem}), since $\mu_\bonus$~\eqref{eq:point-mass-prior-signal-strengths} is an increasing function of $\pi_\aug$.
 Indeed, increasing $\pi_\aug$ improves the quality of $\hat{\bm v}$ without changing $\bm X^\score$, which is always the original data $\bm X$.
 The empirical power of BONuS matches this trend until $\pi_\aug$ approaches 1 ($\tilde m$ approaches zero), which causes empirical power to drop.
-In this regime, the estimate $\widehat V(t)$ in line 7 of Algorithm~\ref{alg:bonus} becomes highly discrete, leading to conservative behavior; we investigate further in Section~\ref{sec:small-tilde-m}. \end{remark}
+In this regime, the empirical $p$-values from lines 5-6 of Algorithm~\ref{alg:bonus} become highly discrete, leading to conservative behavior; we investigate further in Section~\ref{sec:small-tilde-m}. \end{remark}

 \begin{remark}[Power comparison] Comparing the powers of BONuS and Split BH (Figure~\ref{fig:point-mass-prior-theorem}, bottom row), we find that BONuS dominates across matched tuning parameters and, upon optimal tuning of each method, across signal strengths.
 This improvement stems from the stronger signal in $\bm X^\score$ (Figure~\ref{fig:theory-schematic}), manifesting as $\mu_\bonus \geq \mu_\spl$ when $\pi_\aug = \pi_\spl$~\eqref{eq:point-mass-prior-signal-strengths}.
 On the other hand, In-sample BH dominates BONuS by using the entire data for learning, leading to $\mu_\insamp \geq \mu_\bonus$ for all $\pi_\aug$.
 However, the asymptotic power of BONuS approaches that of In-sample BH as $\pi_\aug \rightarrow 1$, improving the quality of the learned direction for BONuS.
-Even with the finite-sample penalty of choosing large $\pi_\aug$, the power of optimally tuned BONuS is quite close to that of In-sample BH. \end{remark}
+Even with the finite-sample penalty of choosing large $\pi_\aug$, the power of optimally tuned BONuS is quite close to that of In-sample BH.
+We empirically compare these methods to an adaptation of knockoffs (Figure~\ref{fig:theorem-over_h}), which employs one-to-one null augmentation rather than BONuS's one-to-many augmentation.
+We observe that knockoff scores can be viewed as noisy BONuS scores, which can lead to lower power (though still at least that of Split BH).
+However, the masked likelihood ratio (MLR) knockoff statistic \citep{Spector2022e} has the effect of collapsing this noise and restoring power similar to that of BONuS. \end{remark}